-One of our partners, Hugh Delaney, has over ten years experience working with UNICEF and other NGOs in the field of education in developing countries including:
+One of our partners, Hugh, has over ten years experience working with UNICEF and other NGOs in the field of education in developing countries including:

 Eastern Chad: Supporting the education of thousands of refugees living in camps in eastern Chad, who were displaced from their homes by the violence in Darfur.

-Northern Pakistan: Hugh was working for UNICEF to provide emergency education and schooling following the devestating earthquake of 2005 which damaged or destroyed over 7,000 schools.
-His role involved project managing the construction of temporary school facilties
+Northern Pakistan: working for UNICEF to provide emergency education and schooling following the devastating earthquake of 2005 which damaged or destroyed over 7,000 schools.
+The role involved project managing the construction of temporary school facilities

 Northern Uganda: Improving access to and quality of primary education for those communities which had been affected by the long-running conflict, with a special emphasis on girls’ education.

 Indonesia: Deployment with UNICEF to West Sumatra to lead the education response to the 2009 earthquake, to ensure that all children could return to school as rapidly as possible and continue their education.

 Nepal: Education Specialist with UNICEF in Kathmandu, Nepal 2009-2010.